UAS Takeoff and Landing Permit Instructions

 - UAS may not be operated from a moving waterborne vehicle or a moving land vehicle within the Harbor District.

-- UAS cannot be flown over human beings nor can a UAS be flown in a manner that is careless and reckless.
+- UAS cannot be flown over human beings nor can a UAS be flown in a manner that is careless or reckless.

 - If your activity requires a full or partial closure of public roadways, you must submit a detailed traffic plan for review by the Port.
 Plans submitted for review must be signed and stamped by a licensed civil or traffic engineer.